breathe-doc/breathe/documentation/source/class.rst

    Breathe will treat the arguments as names of members and provide documentation for only those members that have been named.

+``protected-members``
+   If specified, the protected members of the class will be displayed.

 ``private-members``
    If specified, the private members of the class will be displayed.